uribench/askuri/variable_frequency_drive/YL620_VFD/README.md

 Note: If instead of committing the recent changes you would like to rollback to the current permanent parameters stored in the Inverter Controller:

-1. Exist the programming mode if Inverter is still in this mode.
+1. Exist the programming mode if the Inverter is still in this mode.
 2. Press the `STOP` key, keep it pressed, and then press the `DOWN` arrow key.
 The display will scroll through all the parameters and finally will display `d 1500` (i.e., `d` for upload and `1500` for the last parameter scanned), and lock all keys, except for the `PRGM` key.
 To return to normal mode press the `PRGM` key.
 You can now continue using the Inverter as usual.